Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Regulate anxiety responses

-You don’t have to navigate social stress and anxiety alone.
+You don’t have to manage social stress and anxiety on your own.

 Can politics affect your mental health?

 Yes.
-Ongoing exposure to political conflict can activate the body’s stress response, contributing to anxiety, irritability, sleep disruption, and relationship strain.
-Chronic political stress can increase overall social stress and anxiety.
+Ongoing exposure to political conflict can activate your body’s stress response, leading to anxiety, irritability, sleep disruption, and relationship strain.

 Is it normal to feel anxious about the future?

 Absolutely.
 Uncertainty naturally triggers anxiety.
-If worry becomes persistent or interferes with daily life, therapy can help you develop coping strategies.
+If it becomes persistent or overwhelming, therapy can help.

 How do I cope with political stress without ignoring real issues?